What is data encryption?

 Advantages and disadvantages of symmetric vs asymmetric encryption

 - Speed.
 Symmetric encryption has the advantage of being faster than asymmetric encryption, as it requires less computational power for both encryption and decryption.
 This is largely because the keys used in symmetric encryption are much shorter than asymmetric keys.
-And because symmetric encryption only required one key, the entire encryption process is faster, making it suitable for encrypting large amounts of data.
+And because symmetric encryption only requires one key, the entire encryption process is faster, making it suitable for encrypting large amounts of data.
 Asymmetric encryption does not share these advantages, so it can be less efficient and possibly create performance issues when network processes get bogged down trying to encrypt or decrypt communications.
 This can result in slow processes and issues with memory capacity.

 - Security.
 Asymmetric encryption is considered more secure because it uses two different keys—a public key which is used to encrypt communications and a private key which is used to decrypt those communications.
 Because the private key never needs to be shared, it acts as the safeguard that ensures that only the intended recipient is able to decrypt encoded communications.
 The resulting tamper-proof digital signature makes it harder for attackers to compromise the system.
 On the flip side, symmetric encryption is a bit riskier because it uses the same key to encrypt communications, which means it must be shared with anyone who needs to decrypt that communication.
 Every time the key is shared, it risks being intercepted by a malicious third party.